Top 10 Ports in Terms of Container Traffic

 6. Basan Port – South Korea

-• South Port: This is Korea’s largest fishing point.
+• South Port: The largest fishing point in Korea.

-• Dandaepo Port: It deals with coastal catches.
+• Dandaepo Port: Places more priority on coastal catches.

 7. Port of Hong Kong – China

 This is a seaport located on the Kowloon Peninsula, South China Sea.
-It has 24 container berths, a quay length of 7694m, and it occupies 279ha of area.
-This port ranks seventh in container traffic as it has a container throughput of 19.6 million TEUs.
-Every year, this port handles an average of 456,000 vessels.
+It has 24 container berths, a quay length of 7694m, and occupies 279ha of area.
+Its container throughput is 19.6 million TEUs, and in terms of the port, it ranks seventh in container traffic.
+Every year, on average, this port handles 456,000 vessels.

-The Port of Hong Kong is managed by the Marine Department of the Government of the Hong Kong Special Administrative Region.
-This department is mainly in charge of controlling and monitoring the movement of ships.
-It also manages three container terminals and eight cargo working areas.
-The port hosts 14 government departments and 795 vessels.
+The operation of Hong Kong Port is a mandate of the Marine Department of the Government of the Hong Kong Special Administrative Region.
+In essence, the department usually carries out the core duty of regularizing and monitoring ship movements at the facility.
+Besides, there are three container terminals and eight cargo working areas operated at the facility.
+Notably, 14 government departments and 795 vessels operate in the port.

-In terms of facilities, the Port of Hong Kong has nine container terminals established in three areas (Kwai Chung, Stonecutters Island, and Tsing Yi).
-The companies that are in control of these companies are:
+As far as the facilities are concerned, there are nine container terminals formed in three areas which include Kwai Chung, Stonecutters Island, and Tsing Yi.
+Following are the companies in control of these companies:

 • Hong Kong International Terminals Limited